FuelLabs/fuels-ts/apps/docs/src/guide/contracts/proxy-contracts.md

 <<< @/../../docs-snippets/src/guide/contracts/proxy-contracts.test.ts#proxy-4{ts:line-numbers}

-Now let's make some changes to our initial counter contract by adding an additional storage slot to track the number of increments and a new get method that retrieves it's value:
+Now let's make some changes to our initial counter contract by adding an additional storage slot to track the number of increments and a new get method that retrieves its value:

 <<< @/../../docs-snippets/test/fixtures/forc-projects/counter-v2/src/main.sw#proxy-5{rs:line-numbers}